amyasnikov/validity/docs/entities/results_and_reports.md

 #### Report

 Report this test is bound to.
 Compliance test may not be bound to any Report.
-You can define it at the start of [Run Compliance Tests](scripts.md#run-compliance-tests) using "Create Report" checkmark.
+You can define it at the start of [Run Tests](scripts.md#run-tests) using "Create Report" checkmark.

 #### Explanation